Older Adult Law Overview

 Perpetrators of financial abuse aren’t always strangers.
 Caregivers or family members may target senior citizens for their money, property, or decision-making power.

 Nursing homes may often be run well, but some are not.
 When abuse occurs, it can be hard to know what to do or how to prove it.
-Elder abuse includes:
+Older adult abuse takes many forms, including:

 Care providers, such as nurses in assisted living facilities, might deny seniors their medication or forget to check on them often to prevent injury.

 Nursing home staff members who do not intervene in abusive acts perpetrated by nursing home residents may also be partially liable for the abuse or neglect.